Incident Details Page

 - Detection Method

-<KEY>:<VALUE> pairs reporting in your Datadog metric tags.
-Assigning values to an incident’s properties makes it easier to search for subsets of incidents on the Incident Homepage and to form queries when using Incident Management Analytics.
+<KEY>:<VALUE> pairs from your Datadog metric tags, or create custom ones.
+Assign values to an incident’s properties to easily search for a subset of incidents on the Incident Homepage and to form queries when using Incident Management Analytics.
+You can also reorder your property fields and move them to different headings so the most important properties are in prominent locations.

-If your incident is customer-facing, specify the details of the impact below the Properties section under the Impact heading:
+If your incident is customer-facing, specify the details in the Impact section:

 - Specify a start date and time for the impact.